domierosina/AquaPerma-NorthMB/README.md

 ---

 ## 🙏 Acknowledgements
-Built for GACS/COMP 7205 coursework.
+Built for GACS 7205 coursework.
 Inspired by the structure of the example repos and uses Rasterio/GeoPandas/OpenCV/scikit-image/QGIS.